ammarfaizi2/linux-block/Documentation/filesystems/proc.rst

               Memory which has been less recently used.
 It is more eligible to be reclaimed for other purposes Unevictable
-              Memory that cannot be reclaimed, such as mlocked pages, ramfs backing pages, secret memfd pages etc.
+              Memory allocated for userspace which cannot be reclaimed, such as mlocked pages, ramfs backing pages, secret memfd pages etc.
 Mlocked
               Memory locked with mlock().
 HighTotal, HighFree